 We are proud that our response rate to emergencies averages less than 7 minutes.
 Our department also protects the community with specialty units such as K-9, specialized drug units, bomb and SWAT response teams.

 Traffic safety is also a fundamental role of our department.
 Our traffic safety program was judged against other agencies of similar size across the state, then nationally and earned distinction with awards of 1st in Tennessee and 3rd in the nation.
 Our comprehensive traffic safety program encompasses effective outcomes in policies, education, training, recognition programs and enforcement.

-In recognition of our continuing quest for excellence, the Bristol Tennessee Police Department won national accreditation in 1996 from the Commission of Accreditation for Law Enforcement Agencies (C.A.L.E.A.®).
-In 2013, we were re-accredited for our 6th consecutive accreditation award.
+In recognition of our continuing quest for excellence, the Bristol Tennessee Police Department won national accreditation in 1996 from the Commission of Accreditation for Law Enforcement Agencies (CALEA®).
+In 2020, we were re-accredited for our 8th consecutive accreditation award.
 The department also served as pilot agency for the newly commissioned Tennessee Law Enforcement Accreditation Program and became one of the first agencies in the state to acquire state accredited status.